Documentation Index

 The Architecture

-- Completion Queue (CQ): The kernel writes results (e.g., “Read completed, 4096 bytes”) and the user-space reads them.
+- Completion Queue (CQ): The kernel writes results (Completion Queue Entries, or CQEs — e.g., “Read completed, 4096 bytes, status=0”) and the user-space reads them by advancing its head pointer.

-Why it’s Faster
+Why it is Faster

-- Zero System Calls: By using shared memory rings, the application can submit thousands of I/O requests without a single syscall.
+- Zero System Calls: By using shared memory rings, the application can submit thousands of I/O requests without a single

 3. userfaultfd: User-Space Paging

 Normally, when a page fault occurs, the kernel handles it (by loading from disk or swap). userfaultfd allows an Application to handle its own page faults.
+Think of it like a restaurant that lets you bring your own ingredients — the kitchen (kernel) provides the equipment (fault handling framework), but the food (page contents) comes from wherever you want.

 - Flow: